LoveRL/Project_3-Classification-of-patient-conditions/README.md

 - 5-Cross validation was used.
 - The whole data was split into 5-validation sets(train/test) in which the number of each class were considered.
+- Each validation sets ware saved as .csv format.

 ## Some issues dealt with

+- Difference performance in OS (Win10 vs. Ubuntu 18.04)

 - Drawing out visualization for results of each algorithms.
   - Graphviz for DecisionTree